luyonghe/snaillove-sharing-weekly/README.md

 # snaillove-sharing-weekly
-This is the weekly sharing in the company.
+This is the sharing weeklyin the company.

 ### #9 2015-12-05(Sat)